If you are on this skills page, you are likely judging yourself harshly.

 Self-compassion can decrease unnecessary suffering and increase our ability to take actions that improve our quality of life.

 Try something new, or return to your favorite.

-Sometimes we make choices that are in line with our values and sometimes we don't (how human of us!).
-It's easy to get stuck and "beat ourselves up" for past choices.
-Practice letting go of this war against your humanness and choose compassion instead--treat yourself as you would treat someone you care about deeply--really consider it.
+Sometimes we make choices that are in line with our values and sometimes we don't.
+It's easy to get stuck and "beat ourselves up" for things we did in the past.
+Practice letting go of the war against human falliability, and choose compassion instead.
+Imagine how you would treat someone that you care about deeply--really consider it.
 And now choose, in this moment, to treat yourself the same way.

 As you breathe, place one hand on your chest and feel the breath moving through your body.
 See if you can connect to the fact that you are living, breathing being that deserves kindness.
 Breathe in kindness.

 "If we want to nurture something we call it a flower.
 If we want to kill it, we call it a weed."
 What would it be like to call your experiences, your feelings, a flower? to hold your experiences gently and with compassion?

 Imagine someone with whom you feel love or compassion.
 Bring the image of this person into your mind's eye.
 Draw the outline of their face.
 Notice their expression and the sound of their voice.
 Feel the love and compassion that you have for them.
 Now, gently, see if you can offer the same love and compassion to yourself, in this moment.
 See if you can give it to yourself, like a gift.